gvwilson/thirdbit/src/fiction/eimin/index.md

 the only light came from mismatched dayglass lamps.

 Some people pillowed their heads in their arms and closed their eyes.
-Others clustered around a board to watch Yassen and Dudir's father play hive or took out knitting or mending to pass the time.
+Others clustered around a board to watch Yassen and Dudir's father Balwir play hive or took out knitting or mending to pass the time.
 Granna Ferouz said that storms were stronger and more frequent than they had been in her youth.